 The final step in effective delegation is to empower and trust your team members.
 Delegating tasks can be challenging for some business owners and managers, who may feel they are relinquishing control.

 However, it is essential to trust your team members, empowering them to make decisions and take ownership of the delegated tasks.

 Business author Jim Collins insists, “Great vision without great people is irrelevant.”
 Empowering and trusting your team members can help create a culture of accountability and ownership, in which team members take responsibility for their tasks and work together to achieve the objectives of the business.

-The bottom line in how to delegate anything in your business to a virtual assistant
+The bottom line is how to delegate anything in your business to a virtual assistant.